-All raw materials are received and stored under either chilled or ambient conditions before being weighed and mixed in a blender.
-The mix is portioned into muffin cases, before being baked for approximately 20 minutes at 180°C to ensure an evenly distributed golden colour.
-On removal from the oven, the muffins are left to cool, and are then packaged in labelled, clear plastic film (6 per pack) and stored under ambient conditions.
+All raw materials are received and stored under either chilled or ambient conditions before being weighed and mixed using an electric whisk.
+For example, for cupcakes, the mix is portioned into cupcake cases, before being baked for approximately 20 minutes at 180°C to ensure an evenly distributed golden colour.
+On removal from the oven, the cupcakes are left to cool before being decorated, and are then packaged in labelled, clear plastic film (2 per pack) and stored under ambient conditions.

-- K1.16: How to implement and maintain a hazard analysis and critical control points (HACCP)-based food safety management system - K2.1: The stages and principles of the product development process, from concept to launch - K2.6: The first principles of recipe balance: - proportionality - nutrient balance - organoleptic properties - ingredient substitution where appropriate - K2.9: The reasons for selecting ingredients for specific applications - K2.11: A range of packaging innovations used to reduce plastic waste/increase opportunities for recycling - S2.26: Perform an impact assessment of consumer trends on the design of both a new product development and an existing product development - S2.27: Formulate a recipe from first principles, taking into consideration the customer requirements - S2.30: Recommend packaging when developing a new food product, considering innovations in packaging, to reduce plastic waste and increase opportunities for recycling
+- K1.16: How to implement and maintain a hazard analysis and critical control point (HACCP)-based food safety management system - K2.1: The stages and principles of the product development process, from concept to launch - K2.6: The first principles of recipe balance: - proportionality - nutrient balance - · organoleptic properties - ingredient substitution where appropriate - K2.9: The reasons for selecting ingredients for specific applications - K2.11: A range of packaging innovations used to reduce plastic waste/increase opportunities for recycling - S2.26: Perform an impact assessment of consumer trends on the design of both a new product development and an existing product development - S2.27: Formulate a recipe from first principles, taking into consideration the customer requirements - S2.30: Recommend packaging when developing a new food product, considering innovations in packaging, to reduce plastic waste and increase opportunities for recycling